phatchman/pico_dazzler/README.md

 the controller to the Pico, or from Windows Device Manager.<br>
 The second value is the number of buttons to skip before assigning the 4 buttons.
 There is no easy way to determine this value outside of trail and error, but typically you will want to try increments of 4.

+# Test Software
+The folks at S100 computers have made a recreation of the Dazzler board, named the [Dazzler II] (http://www.s100computers.com/My%20System%20Pages/Dazzler%20II%20Board/Dazzler_II%20Board.htm) for S-100 bus computers.
+There is a wealth of information on the Dazzler available there.
+At the end of the page is some software that you can use to test out the board.
+Especially useful are:
+* SOUND.COM and SOUNDF.COM from the SOUND.ZIP download
+* ADCTEST.COM
+* COLOR.COM

+The last 2 programs are also shipped on the Dazzler CPM disk shipped with the Altair-Duino.

+# Reporting Issues
+Before reporting an issue, please test the program on David's [Windows client](https://github.com/dhansel/Dazzler/tree/master/Windows) if possible.
+A lot of the Dazzler programs either work in unintuitive ways, or have been crudely ported to CPM and may not work at all.

 # Performance
 [ Stats to come ]